pretix/pretix-docs/docs/tutorial/continuous-operation/event.md

 ![Screenshot of page titled "Create new Event—Step 2", showing options for choosing name, short form, date, location, and geo coordinates for the event.
 Not pictured: currency, sales tax rate, time zone, start and end date of presale.](../../assets/screens/event/create-event2.png "Create new event step 2 screenshot" )

-We are now asked to provide a name and a short form for the event.
+We are now asked to provide a name and a short form for the event series.
 For this tutorial, we are going to create a shop for the 2027 season.
 Therefore, in the "Event name" field, we will enter `Tutorial Museum`.
 For the "Short form" field, we will come up with an abbreviation for "Tutorial Museum" and include the last two digits of the year.